ziaddisi/ziaddisi/README.md

 - 💞️ I’m looking to collaborate on making website with my colleuges
 - 📫 How to reach me 0593220117
 - 😄 Pronouns: ...
-- ⚡ Fun fact: sporting adiction and programming addiction and reader sory teller
+- ⚡ Fun fact: sporting adiction and programming addiction and reader and story teller

 <!---
 ziaddisi/ziaddisi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.